 - One that stores freshwater

 Those familiar with the use of these tanks might be interested in knowing, ‘What is the typical RV holding tank size?’
-And for those who’ve just started taking interest in these recreational vehicles, don’t skip the next section.
+And for those who’ve just started taking an interest in these recreational vehicles, don’t skip the next section.

 Types of RV Holding Tanks